-Unless you grew up rolling meatballs in your nonna’s kitchen, forget everything you think you know about making this classic Italian staple.
-The recipe looks simple, but a lot more goes into creating a meatball worthy of a spot atop a saucey mound of spaghetti.
+Unless you grew up rolling meatballs in your nonna’s kitchen, forget everything you think you know about how to make meatballs.
+The recipe looks simple, but if you’re wondering how to make meatballs worthy of a spot atop a mound of spaghetti as perfect as yours will be after using these tips for cooking pasta, there are a few extra steps you may want to take.

 Celebrity chef Donatella Arpaia, a regular judge on Food Network’s Iron Chef America, knows a thing or two about rolling the perfect, classic Italian meatball.
 Not only is her recipe based off what her mother and grandmother used (you can’t get more authentic than that!), her balls are award-winning and a favorite dish at her restaurant, Prova Pizzabar in New York City.